Getúlio Vargas: Revolution of 1930

-This revolution, known as the Revolution of 1930, began on 3 October.
+This revolution, known as the Revolution of 1930, began on 3 October in Porto Alegre and Belo Horizonte.
 Railway workers went on strike.
 In Recife, the capital of Pernambuco, citizens invaded government buildings, seized an arsenal, and wrecked a telephone station.
 Revolutionaries quickly took control of the Northeast, and a large military confrontation in São Paulo seemed imminent.
 This, however, never happened, as Luís resigned on 24 October 1930, at the urging of both the military and Cardinal Dom Sebastião Leme.
 A short-lived junta of Brazil's military leaders took charge of the government.

 Revolutionary leaders, surprised at the ousting of the president, were concerned as it had been done without previous notice to the revolutionaries.
 Vargas went by train to São Paulo and continued toward Rio de Janeiro (then the nation's capital), and telegraphed to the junta on 24 October 1930:

 I am on the São Paulo border with thirty thousand men perfectly armed and acting in combination with the states of Rio Grande do Sul, Paraná, Santa Catarina, Minas Gerais and the north, not to depose Washington Luis, but to realise the program of the revolution...
 I am merely a transitory expression of the collective will.
 Members of the junta of Rio de Janeiro will be accepted as collaborators but not directors, since these elements joined the revolution at the time when its success was assured.
 Under these conditions, I will enter with the southern forces into the state of São Paulo, which will be occupied by troops I can trust.
 We will arrange the trip to Rio [de Janeiro] later.
 It is unnecessary for me to say that the march upon São Paulo and the subsequent military occupation is merely to guarantee military order.
 We have no desire to antagonise or humiliate our brothers from this state, who deserve only our esteem and appreciation.
 Before beginning our march for São Paulo tomorrow I want to hear any proposals that the junta may wish to make.